All Factors Play A Roll In How Long An Epoxy Garage Floor Will Last

 One fact you need to know about epoxy coating is that it’s not UV light-resistant.
 If your floor gets exposed to sunlight regularly the binder will turn powdery.
 This is the reason why epoxy is not recommended for outdoor use because it won’t last long.

-Basically, when an area has light traffic (like in your home) epoxy floors can last up to 30 years but if you place epoxy in a heavy-duty facility where traffic is heavy your epoxy floors can last 10 to 20 years.
+When an area has light traffic (like in your home) epoxy floors can last up to 30 years but if you place epoxy in a heavy-duty facility where traffic is heavy your epoxy floors can last 10 to 20 years.
 In order to maintain the integrity and longevity of your epoxy floors, floor contractors suggest you keep it clean at all times.
 Whenever moisture or chemicals are spilled on your floors, clean them right away.
 Keep your epoxy floors away from the sun because they aren’t designed to withstand high temperatures.
 And more importantly, make sure you hire professional epoxy contractors to do the job because they know how to correctly prepare your concrete floor before epoxy installation.